bannastre/bannastre.github.io/_posts/2017-06-19-Project-Foundations.md

 - Slack with Github / Waffle integrations.
 - Sit near each other, run ideas past the team, get input for the bigger decisions, share jokes.

 At the very least, give the team a name.
 This is not only for fun, it allows the team to engage with each other creatively and build consensus.

-Hopefully that acts as a basic skeleton and details just _some_ of the things that a newly formed project team can do to build as a team.
+Hopefully that acts as a basic skeleton and details just _some_ of the things that a newly formed project group can do to build as a team.